ckpantelides/storybook-demo/README.md

 There are four professionally illustrated stories, three of which are in-app purchases.

 The app is built with NativeScript-Angular and TypeScript and will be available for iOS and Android.
+There's also a node backend for handling bookshop orders, and a React admin dashboard to view bookshop orders.

 ### Code structure